Lunner

-Lunner is a municipality in Viken county, Norway.
+Lunner is a municipality in Akershus county, Norway.
 It is part of the traditional region of Hadeland.
 The administrative centre of the municipality is the village of Roa.
-Lunner was established when it was separated from the municipality of Jevnaker on 1 January 1898.
-From 1 January 2020 the municipality belongs to Viken county, it was Oppland before that.
+Lunner was established when it was separated from Jevnaker Municipality on 1 January 1898.
+From 1 January 2020 the municipality belonged to Viken county and afterwards it was handed over to its successor Akershus.
+It was in Oppland before that.

 General information

 Name

 The municipality (originally the parish) is named after the old Lunner farm (Old Norse: Lunnar), since the first church was built here.
 The name is the plural form of lunnr "log".
 (The farm and the church are located on a long hill which was probably compared to a log.)

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 4 April 1986.
 The arms show a Lily of the Valley, as a symbol for the forests in the area.
 The Lily of the Valley is a very common flower in the meadows and forests.
 The flowers also symbolize the eight schools in the municipality.